 But Bundesbank President Jens Weidmann on Monday rebuffed such global pressure for the ECB to become a lender of last resort, saying it could undermine the central bank's hard-won credibility.

 Sharp downturns in financial markets have raised the urgent need for recapitalization at banks, prompting them to sell assets to make up for losses elsewhere.

 Hong Kong's Hang Seng index <.HSI> fell 0.7 percent, with China Construction Bank Corp <0939.HK> dragging the market lower.
 Shares in CCB fell 2 percent on Tuesday after Bank of America

-There was better news in Chinese debt markets, with the city of Shanghai attracting very strong demand as it became the first local government to sell debt directly into the market, signalling keen investor interest in the new type of instrument.
+There was better news in Chinese debt markets, with the city of Shanghai attracting very strong demand as it became the first local government to sell debt directly into the market, signaling keen investor interest in the new type of instrument.